 1. From Galway to the Aran Islands by Tour

-It's at Doolin – only 1.5 hours away – that you'll board the ferry to the Aran Islands, disembarking on Inisheer, the smallest (and closest) of the three islands.
+It's at Doolin — only 1.5 hours away from Galway — that you'll board the ferry to the Aran Islands.
+It's a pleasant journey of around 30 minutes, with passengers disembarking at Inisheer, the smallest (and closest) of the three islands.

 2. From Galway to the Aran Islands by Ferry